-Proposed law provides that for purposes of proposed law, "active admitting privileges" refers to a circumstance in which physician is a member in good standing of the medical staff of a licensed hospital and has the ability to admit a patient and provide diagnostic and surgical services to that patient consistent with the requirements of present law.
+New law provides that for purposes of new law, "active admitting privileges" refers to a circumstance in which physician is a member in good standing of the medical staff of a licensed hospital and has the ability to admit a patient and provide diagnostic and surgical services to that patient consistent with the requirements of existing law.

-Proposed law provides that whoever violates the requirement for admitting privileges established in proposed law shall be fined not more than \$4,000 per violation.
+New law provides that whoever violates the requirement for admitting privileges established in new law shall be fined not more than \$4,000 per violation.

-Present law provides regulations for the practice of inducing an abortion through use of drugs or chemicals.
-Proposed law retains present law and adds thereto the following requirements:
+Existing law provides regulations for the practice of inducing an abortion through use of drugs or chemicals.
+New law adds the following requirements:

-- (1) No drug or chemical shall be administered, dispensed, or otherwise provided to the pregnant woman by a physician or any person acting under the physician's direction, whether in a licensed outpatient abortion facility, private medical office or any other facility, unless the physician has obtained the voluntary and informed consent of the pregnant woman pursuant to the requirements of present law. - (2) If a physician prescribes, dispenses, administers, or provides any drug or chemical to a pregnant woman for the purpose of inducing an abortion, the physician shall report the abortion to DHH in accordance with provisions of present law. - (3) If the physician knows that the woman experienced a serious adverse event, as defined by the MedWatch Reporting System, during or after the administration or use of a drug to induce an abortion, the physician shall report the event to the U.S. Food and Drug Administration through the MedWatch Reporting System not later than the third day after the date he learns that the event occurred.
+- (1) No drug or chemical shall be administered, dispensed, or otherwise provided to the pregnant woman by a physician or any person acting under the physician's direction, whether in a licensed outpatient abortion facility, private medical office or any other facility, unless the physician has obtained the voluntary and informed consent of the pregnant woman pursuant to the requirements of existing law. - (2) If a physician prescribes, dispenses, administers, or provides any drug or chemical to a pregnant woman for the purpose of inducing an abortion, the physician shall report the abortion to DHH in accordance with provisions of existing law. - (3) If the physician knows that the woman experienced a serious adverse event, as defined by the MedWatch Reporting System, during or after the administration or use of a drug to induce an abortion, the physician shall report the event to the U.S. Food and Drug Administration through the MedWatch Reporting System not later than the third day after the date he learns that the event occurred.

-Proposed law authorizes the La.
-State Board of Medical Examiners to take disciplinary action as authorized in present law against a physician who violates any provision of proposed law
+New law authorizes the Louisiana State Board of Medical Examiners to take disciplinary action as authorized in existing law against a physician who violates any provision of new law.

-Present law provides that persons who knowingly perform or attempt to perform an abortion using drugs or chemicals without complying with the requirements of present law shall be subject to penalties provided in present law.
-Proposed law amends present law to provide that persons subject to such penalties are persons not under the direct and immediate supervision of a physician who knowingly perform or attempt to perform an abortion using drugs or chemicals without complying with the requirements of present law.
+Prior law provided that persons who knowingly perform or attempt to perform an abortion using drugs or chemicals without complying with the requirements of prior law shall be subject to penalties provided in existing law.
+New law amends prior law to provide that persons subject to such penalties are persons not under the direct and immediate supervision of a physician who knowingly perform or attempt to perform an abortion using drugs or chemicals without complying with the requirements of existing law.

-For purposes of present law comprising the Outpatient Abortion Facility Licensing Law, present law defines "first trimester" as the time period from 6 to 14 weeks after the first day of the last menstrual period.
-Proposed law revises definition to provide that "first trimester" means the time period up to 14 weeks after the first day of the last menstrual period.
+For purposes of the Outpatient Abortion Facility Licensing Law (R.S.
+40:2175.1 et seq.), prior law defined "first trimester" as the time period from six to 14 weeks after the first day of the last menstrual period.
+New law revises definition to provide that "first trimester" means the time period up to 14 weeks after the first day of the last menstrual period.

-For purposes of present law comprising the Outpatient Abortion Facility Licensing Law, present law defines "outpatient abortion facility" as any outpatient facility, other than a hospital or an ambulatory surgical center, in which any second trimester or five or more first trimester abortions per month are performed.
-Proposed law changes the abortions per unit of time metric provided in the definition from five or more first trimester abortions per month to five or more first trimester abortions per calendar year.
+For purposes of the Outpatient Abortion Facility Licensing Law, prior law defined "outpatient abortion facility" as any outpatient facility, other than a hospital or an ambulatory surgical center, in which any second trimester or five or more first trimester abortions per month are performed.
+New law changes the abortions per unit of time metric provided in the definition from five or more first trimester abortions per month to five or more first trimester abortions per calendar year.

-Proposed law provides all of the following expressions of legislative intent:
+New law provides the following expressions of legislative intent: